 Get out your calculator.
 In one sense, Electoral College math is simple: Add up states’ electoral votes until one presidential candidate’s total is 270 or greater.
-In another sense, it is complex because there are many ways for each candidate to achieve that sum.
-Based on polling data aggregated by the website RealClearPolitics, President Obama has 201 electoral votes safely in the bank.
-Republican challenger Mitt Romney has 191.
-The remaining 146 electoral votes are spread among 11 battleground states.
+In another sense, it is complex because there are many ways for each candidate to achieve that sum -- and even some ways for neither to reach 270.